PalmPalm7/CS162-Group13-Clone/reports/project3.md

 for `CHDIR`, we first use `find_path` to get the real directory that contains the target directory, then open up the real directory, and forward current work directory into the real directory, then if there exist target directory, we open it, then we forward current work directory into the directory and return true.

 for `MKDIR`, we use `find_path` to get the real directory(current directory was stored in a `temp` pointer), then see if it contains such directory.
 If not, we create a new file with directory type, then we open up the new directory, and add . and .. directory entry, then close the new directory, and switch working directory back to `temp`, then close the real directory that stores the new directory.

+###Reflection
+Josh:

+Wenzheng Guo(Gary): Writing the Task1 and answering the addtional question for design doc.
+Completing the requirement of Task1 for coding.

+Zuxin Li:

+Handi Xie: